TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 I would like to thank my Code Institute mentor Antonija Simic for her help and guidance during this project.

 I would like to thank the Code Institute Slack community for all their support and help with various general questions I have asked thus far.

-A deep dive of various README files from the CI community.
-Especially in learning Markdown and layout structure.
+Specifically to David_Bowers5p and Aoife Smith_5p for their Peer-Code-Review feedback, and Eventyret_Mentor for answering a lot of my questions.